rust-lang/rfcs/text/3729-sized-hierarchy.md

     `trait Clone: Sized` and `T: Clone` is used as a bound of a function and `Sized` is relied on in that function, then the supertrait of `Clone` could no longer be relaxed as it can today.
-- Consider allowing associated type bounds to be relaxed over an edition.
+- All existing associated types will have at least a `const ValueSized` bound and relaxing these bounds is a semver-breaking change.
+It could be worth considering introducing mechanisms to make this relaxation non-breaking and apply that automatically over an edition.
   - i.e. `type Output: if_rust_2021(Sized) + NewAutoTrait` or something like that,
     out of scope for this RFC.
 - Consider allowing traits to relax their bounds and having their implementor have stricter bounds - this would enable traits and implementations to migrate towards more relaxed bounds.
   - This would be unintuitive to callers but would not break existing code.

 ## externref
 [externref]: #externref